Monash University Library has scholarly/academic books held in print format at our campus libraries, online, or both.

 Most online journals and databases allow you to set up alerts to new articles on your topic.
 Your search strategy will be saved and you'll receive a notification when new articles matching your search criteria are published or indexed.
 The PDF below describes how to set up alerts in popular health databases including PubMed and Scopus.

-News articles can be a good source of information on recent events, policies, developments and their impact on the local populations, public perceptions, and responses.
+News articles can be a good source of information on recent events, policies, developments, and their impact on the local populations, public perceptions, and responses.
 However, newspapers are not acceptable academic sources unless as objects of research.
-You can access our databases that index newspapers such as The Herald Sun or The Age including:
+You can access our databases that index newspapers such as The Herald Sun or The Age:

-Factiva which requires a bit of assistance to use effectively - watch this quick online tutorial Basics of searching Factiva
+Try Factiva, which requires a bit of assistance to use effectively - see our sample search

 Search tip: use Google to search across multiple Australian, state, territory and local government website pages by including site:gov.au (or site:vic.gov.au to limit to Victorian bodies) in your search